 \begin{definition}{{\bf (Fundamental matrix)}} Let $P$ be a regular transition-probability matrix, and let $\vec{p}$ be its corresponding stationary distribution.
 The \emph{fundamental matrix $Z$ of the Markov chain that is associated with} $P$ is

 \end{definition}

-The entries of the matrix $Z - \vec{p}\vec{1}$ approximate the difference in {the} expected number of visits between the Markov chain that is associated with $P$ and the Markov chain that is associated with $\vec{p}\vec{1}^{\T}$.
+The entries of the matrix $Z - \vec{p}\vec{1}^T$ approximate the differences between the expected numbers of visits of the Markov chain that {is} associated with $P$ {and the expected numbers of visits of} the Markov chain that is associated with $\vec{p}\vec{1}^{\T}$.
 (See Section 4.3 of \cite{kemeny1983finite}.)
-The fundamental matrix $Z$ of a regular Markov chain satisfies